Dec 23, 2014 12:44 PM

 Taking steps to enhance environmental responsibility in the planting and maintenance of campus landscapes.

 Grounds maintenance at UofL is the responsibility of Physical Plant.
 The Sustainability Council works with the Grounds crew to explore ways to protect campus trees; to minimize the waste and excessive use of water, fertilizers, pesticides, salt and fossil fuels; and to find effective options for lower-maintenance and native species plantings.

 UofL is serious about protecting our trees!

-Although we’re located in an urban area, our 309-acre park-like Belknap campus has over 2500 trees representing dozens species, many of which are native to our bioregion.
-Learn more with UofL's new TREE-App (Tree Research, Education, and Exploration-Application).
+Although we’re located in an urban area, our 309-acre park-like Belknap campus has over 2500 trees representing dozens of species, many of which are native to our bioregion.
+UofL researchers and students have helped catalog over 1,740 individual trees just on the core of Belknap campus that represent a total of 117 species from 54 genera.
+Explore our Tree Inventory and learn even more with UofL's TREE-App (Tree Research, Education, and Exploration-Application).

 We invite you to take a self-guided 1.75mile walking tour of some of the interesting and historical trees on Belknap campus.
 Check out the interactive map, download the Tree Tour pamphlet or pick up a print version during business hours at the North Information Center, 1999 S. First Street (call 502-852-6565 for information).

 - Our trees bring natural beauty to our campus.

 - They are an archive of our past and part of the circle of

 life we share with nature.
 They also play an essential role in UofL’s

 initiatives to create a sustainable campus environment.